AbrahamAlidadi/Vivado-FPGA-Codes/README.md

 # Vivado-FPGA-Codes
-A collection of codes I made for coding projects for the Nexys A7 FPGA board
+A collection of notable codes I made for coding projects for the Nexys A7 FPGA board